In-state water resources

 The Water Authority also holds groundwater rights to more than 8,000 AFY in Spring Valley through the acquisition of its Great Basin Ranch holdings.

-The Southern Nevada Water Authority holds applications for approximately 50,678 acre-feet per year in Snake Valley.
+The Water Authority holds applications for water in Snake Valley.

-The Lincoln County Conservation, Recreation, and Development Act of 2004 requires that prior to "any transbasin diversion from groundwater basins located within both the State of Nevada and State of Utah, the State of Nevada and State of Utah shall reach an agreement regarding the division of water resources of those interstate ground-water flow system(s) from which water will be diverted and used by the project.”
-(Pub.
-L. No. 108-424, § 301(e)(3), 118 Stat.
-2403, 2412).
-To date, the two states have not signed an agreement.
-The Water Authority's applications remain pending before the Nevada State Engineer.
+The Lincoln County Conservation, Recreation, and Development Act of 2004 requires the states of Nevada and Utah to reach an agreement regarding the division of water resources in Snake Valley, which is located in both states.
+To date, the two states have not signed an agreement and the Water Authority's applications remain pending before the Nevada State Engineer.